Suzanne Nelson Karreman and her family, along with a dedicated and passionate farm team,…

-Jennifer Sisney raises Certified Animal Welfare Approved by A Greener World (AGW) pigs, laying hens, meat chickens and dairy goats at Landon Farm in Madison, Virginia.
+Jennifer Sisney raises Certified Animal Welfare Approved by A Greener World (AGW) pigs, laying hens, sheep, beef and dairy cattle and meat and dairy goats at Landon Farm in Etlan, Virginia.
 Jennifer grew up on a small farm in Virginia and farm living has always been a part of her life.
-Located in the foothills of the Blue Ridge Mountains, Landon Farm is focused on producing high-quality, sustainable meat, eggs and vegetables.
+Located in the foothills of the Blue Ridge Mountains, Landon Farm consists of a 60 acre portion of land adjacent to Sisney’s 120 acre property.
+Here, Sisney focuses on producing high-quality, sustainable meat, eggs and vegetables.

 Jennifer raises Certified Animal Welfare Approved by AGW pigs of various breeds, including pure bred Berkshire and Gloucester Old Spots, as well as cross-bred Tamworth and Ossabaw Island pigs, on over 50 acres of mixed woods and pasture.
 “Our animals are raised outdoors in the natural environment,” says Jennifer.
 “Our pigs are never confined indoors or on feedlots, but rather given freedom to root around the woods, graze on green grass and feast on berries and an abundance of nuts.
 Our animals are supplemented with local corn and barley, whole oats, flax seed, organic alfalfa and seasonal fresh produce.”

 In addition to the AGW-certified laying hens at Landon Farm are raised outdoors on pasture, where they can perform natural behaviors, like running, dust bathing, pecking and scratching for grubs and seeds.
 Pasture-based management not only provides the highest welfare conditions for the birds, but also produces healthier eggs and meat.